making/rsc/README.md

                                       the duration is specified, the
                                       default value (2min) is used.
 -s, --setup [String]                Setup payload
---show-system-properties            Show SystemProperties for troubleshoot --stacktrace                        Show Stacktrace when an exception
+--show-system-properties, --        Show SystemProperties for troubleshoot showSystemProperties
+--stacktrace                        Show Stacktrace when an exception
                                       happens
 --stream                            Shortcut of --im REQUEST_STREAM